 Photograph by: Billy Gogesch -My creative work takes inspiration from the expansive beauty of the Eastern Sierra.

 MT.
 WHITNEY: At 14,494’, this is the highest peak in the continental United States.
 Mount Whitney is a magnificent sight to behold from the town of Lone Pine.
 For a closer look, travel west on Whitney Portal Road approximately 13 miles to the Whitney Portal Recreation area and trailhead.
 Those wishing to climb Mt.
 Whitney must obtain a permit from the Eastern Sierra Interagency Visitor Center (760) 876-6200.

 Watercolor by: Jill Kinmont Boothe – Born in Los Angeles, Jill Kinmont grew up in Bishop, California, skiing and racing at Mammoth Mountain.
 In early 1955, she was the reigning national champion in the slalom, and a top prospect for a medal at the 1956 Winter Olympics, a year away.
-While competing in the downhill at the Snow Cup in Alta, Utah, on 30 January, 1955, she suffered a near-fatal accident which resulted in paralysis from the neck down.
-It ironically occurred the same week that Kinmont, weeks shy of her 19th birthday, was featured on the cover of Sports Illustrated magazine dated 31 January 1955.
+While competing in the downhill at the Snow Cup in Alta, Utah, on January 30th, 1955, she suffered a near-fatal accident that resulted in paralysis from the neck down.
+It ironically occurred the same week that Kinmont, weeks shy of her 19th birthday, was featured on the cover of Sports Illustrated magazine dated January 31, 1955.